datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ## One-time setup: Create a Google Run service

 This procedure shows you how to create a service and set environment variables using the Cloud Console.
-Alternatively, you could set them in the `custom_dc/env.list` file, pipe the file contents to a system variable, and use the [gcloud CLI](https://cloud.google.com/sdk/gcloud/reference/run/jobs?hl=en) to update the job.

 See also [Deploying to Cloud Run](https://cloud.google.com/run/docs/deploying) for more information on all the options you may set on your service.